conversejs/converse.js/README.rst

 converse.js
 ===========

-Converse.js_ implements an XMPP_ based instant messaging client in the browser.
+Converse.js_ is a web based `XMPP/Jabber`_ instant messaging client.

 It is used by collective.xmpp.chat_, which is a Plone_ instant messaging add-on.

-The ultimate goal is to enable anyone to add chat functionality to their websites, regardless of the backend.
+The ultimate goal is to enable anyone to add chat functionality to their websites, independent of any backend.
-This is currently possible, except for adding new contacts, which still makes an XHR call to the (Plone) backend to fetch user info.
+You will however need an XMPP server to connect to, either your own, or a public one.

 --------
 Features